woocommerce/woocommerce-blocks/docs/extensibility/available-slot-fills.md

 To see how to use a slotFill, [check this document](./slot-fills.md).

-This is a list of available slots that you can use, if you want to add a new slotFill, [check this document](../../pacakges/checkout/slot/README.md).
+This is a list of available slots that you can use.
+If you want to add a new slotFill, [check this document](../../pacakges/checkout/slot/README.md).

 ## ExperimentalOrderMeta
-This Slot renders below Checkouy summary section and above the "Continue to Checkout" in Cart.
+This Slot renders below the Checkout summary section and above the "Proceed to Checkout" button in the Cart.

 <img width="1135" alt="image" src="https://user-images.githubusercontent.com/6165348/118398683-a0202700-b651-11eb-8a4f-cd8b6ebff53f.png">

 ### Passed parameters

 - `cart`: `wc/store/cart` data but in `camelCase` instead of `snake_case`.
-[Object breakdown.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/c00da597efe4c16fcf5481c213d8052ec5df3766/assets/js/type-defs/cart.ts#L172-L188);
+[Object breakdown.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/c00da597efe4c16fcf5481c213d8052ec5df3766/assets/js/type-defs/cart.ts#L172-L188)
-- `extensions`: external data registered by third-party developers using `ExtendRestAPI`, if you used `ExntedRestAPI` on `wc/store/cart` you would find your data here under your namespace.
+- `extensions`: external data registered by third-party developers using `ExtendRestAPI`.
+If you used `ExntedRestAPI` on `wc/store/cart` you would find your data under your namespace here.

 ## ExperimentalOrderShippingPackages
 This slot renders inside the shipping step of Checkout and inside the shipping options in Cart.